abongsjoel/widgets/README.md

 ![screenshot](../main/screenshot.png)

-The project builds four simple widgets: An Accordion, A Search widget, a simple Dropdown widget and a Translate widgets using Reactjs (React Hooks).
+The project builds four simple widgets: An Accordion, A Search widget, a simple Dropdown widget and a Translate widget using Reactjs (React Hooks) and semantic-ui css library.
 The widgets themselves have no connection with each other but they are linked together using the basic React Navigation built from scratch.

 ## Live Demo